The Board has granted increased ratings of 30 percent for each foot, effective from June 13, 2002.

 - Denied

-The Board denied service connection for various disabilities, including abnormal weight loss, a bladder disability, blockage of the neck arteries, and others.
-The evidence did not support a finding that any of these conditions were related to the Veteran's active service.
+The Board denied service connection for hair loss, teeth infection/loss of teeth, and loss of fingernails as there was no evidence showing these conditions were related to the Veteran's military service.

 We are not the VA.
 Veterans’ Rights is an independent resource built for veterans.
 We are not the U.S. Department of Veterans Affairs, not part of the government, and not endorsed by any government agency.